Just a simple, hardworking webmaster who loves to write. Interests include traditional cultures, crafts, small business ideas, and movies.

 The diet includes leaves, fruits, algae, worms and vegetables.

-Achatina fulica is an invasive species that lives in warm climates, with subspecies like the Achatina fulica hamilie, Achatina fulica rodatz, Achatina sinistrosa and Achatina fulica umbilicata.
+Achatina achatina is an invasive species that lives in warm climates, with subspecies like the Achatina fulica hamilie, Achatina fulica rodatz, Achatina sinistrosa and Achatina fulica umbilicata.
 The snail grows easily in warm regions of Africa and can be found in Ghana, Nigeria, Togo and may West African countries.

-They love food-and shelter-plants like plantains and bananas and can be found living in the soil around such plants or under the large flat leaves.
+They love food and shelter plants like plantains and bananas and can be found living in the soil around such plants or under the large flat leaves.

 Land Snail Anatomy

 Snails are burrowers and live beneath the soil or in shaded areas.
-They have a spiral shell which doubles as protection and shade.
+They have a spiral shell that doubles as protection and shade.
 The shell is 98% calcium-based.
 The pedal gland produces an adhesive substance that allows the snail to crawl.

 Land snails also have a muscular foot, one or two pairs of tentacles, and lungs with which to breathe air.
 They have hard shells and lay many eggs during mating season, sometimes numbering one hundred depending on the species.

-Snails have a mouth and a radula tongue with small corneous teeth for grabbing food, and salivary glands for digestion.
+Snails have a mouth and a radula tongue with small corneous teeth for grabbing food and salivary glands for digestion.
 Snails are hermaphrodites and have organs of both sexes, and are able to procreate with each other.

 Snails as Food

 Snails can be added to stew, boiled with vinegar, fried, grilled, stewed or cooked in spicy sauces.
 They are a delicious source of protein with fewer health hazards than red meat.
 Snails should be thoroughly cleaned and cooked to prevent infection, especially if harvested from the wild.